xqms/sip4/sphinx/introduction.rst

 - support for building your extensions using distutils

-- SIP, and the bindings it produces, runs under UNIX, Linux, Windows and MacOS/X
+- SIP, and the bindings it produces, runs under UNIX, Linux, Windows, MacOS/X, Android and iOS.

 SIP Components